What's a Short Squeeze and Why Does It Happen?

 With GameStop (GME) in 2021 and Tesla (TSLA) in 2020, there were many classic signs of a short squeeze.
 Traders with short positions were covering because they had to, either because they had sustained large losses or shares were no longer available to be borrowed.
 In 2022, short sellers targeted troubled companies such as Bed, Bath & Beyond (BBBY) and Carvana (CVNA).
 In early 2023, the most heavily shorted companies included Coinbase Global (COIN), a cryptocurrency firm, and Occidental Petroleum (OXY).

 When a stock suddenly experiences a dramatic climb, with or without good news, it's important to ask yourself, "Who would buy shares up here?"
-The answer?
-Someone who doesn't have enough money to hold on any longer, or someone whose pain threshold has finally been crossed.
+The answer is possibly someone who doesn't have enough money to hold on to a struggling short position any longer, or someone whose pain threshold has finally been crossed and is buying to stave off even greater losses.

 Proceed with caution

-If you're a long-term investor who happens to own a stock that's getting squeezed, it's probably not a good time to trade.
-Instead of acting on emotions, remember what got you to where you are in your investing journey—and where you'd like to be.
-If buying a stock that's in squeeze territory doesn't fall within your long-term objectives, you might want to step aside and not trade.
-If you do decide to venture in, make sure you have no illusions and no misconceptions of the dangers.
-Understand that when you’re dealing with a stock that’s being squeezed, you're taking a big risk.
+If you're a long-term investor who happens to own a stock that's getting squeezed, it's probably not a good time to add to that position.
+Instead of acting on emotions, remember why you bought the stock in the first place and consider where you'd like to be.
+If a stock that's in squeeze territory doesn't fall within your long-term objectives, you might want to step aside and not get involved, if you don't already hold a position.
+If you do decide to venture in, make sure you have no illusions or misconceptions of the dangers.
+Understand that when you're dealing with a stock that's being squeezed, you're taking a big risk.

-Identifying a short squeeze can be relatively simple—after the fact.
-The trick is to identify the conditions that could lead to a squeeze ahead of time, and then determine how you might want to play it (or not).
+That said, identifying a short squeeze can be relatively simple—after the fact.
+The trick is to identify the conditions that could lead to a squeeze ahead of time and then determine how you might want to play it (or not).

 Consider the fundamentals

-If you're buying a stock that seems to be in the throes of a short squeeze, especially at high levels, it helps to understand other potential reasons why the stock might be moving.
+If you're evaluating a stock that seems to be in the throes of a short squeeze, especially at high levels, it helps to understand other potential reasons why the stock might be moving.

 Consider checking the fundamentals.
 Is there anything that would make you want to own the stock?
-Are you tempted to buy it because everyone else is?
-It's important to always do your homework, and remember it's never wise to go all in.
-A stock that's in a short squeeze may still have a long way to climb, and if you don't think the fundamentals support higher prices, then perhaps you should look elsewhere.
+Are you tempted to buy it only because everyone else is?
+It's important to always do your homework and remember it's never wise to go all in.
+A stock that's in a short squeeze may still have a long way to climb, but if you don't think the fundamentals support higher prices, then perhaps you should look elsewhere.

 In the case of TSLA in 2020, there were some positive fundamentals underlying the short squeeze, including the company's more consistent profitability and hopes of it being included in the S&P 500 Index (SPX).
 The stock saw its share price run up to new highs, then decline nearly 60%.